jakubrohleder/angular-jsonapi/README.md

 ### SourceRest

-Is a simple synchronizator with the RESTAPI supporting JSON API format.
+Is a simple synchronizer with the RESTAPI supporting JSON API format.
 It performs following operations:
 `remove`, `unlink`, `link`, `update`, `add`, `all`, `get`.
-Everytime the data changes the suitable request is made to keep your data synchronized.
+Every time the data changes the suitable request is made to keep your data synchronized.

 To use this source you must include `angular-jsonapi-rest` in your module dependencies.